hugopl/gi-crystal/README.md

 error in this domain you must `rescue e : GLib::FileError`, and finally if you want to rescue from any GLib errors you do `rescue e : GLib::GLibError`.

+## Raw C Structs

+At [binding.yml](BINDING_YML.md) file you can define the strategy used to bind the structs, if set to `auto`it will behave like lsited bellow:

+- If the struct have no pointer attributes it's mapped to a Crystal struct with the same memory layout of the C struct (`stack_struct` binding strategy).
+- If the struct have pointer attributes it's mapped to a Crystal class with the same memory layout of the C struct, so a `finalize` method can be implemented to free the resources.
+Not that no setters are generated to pointer attributes, since we can't guess how this memory must be handled (`heap_struct` binding strategy).
+- If the struct is a opaque pointer it's mapped to a Crystal class with a pointer to the C object, it's assumed that the object is a GObject Box, so the `g_boxed_*` family of functions are used to handle the memory (`heap_wrapper_struct` binding strategy).

 ## Contributing